-Slightly outdated but I wanted to share my thoughts on this exhibition, held at Kelvingrove Museum in Glasgow from 25 September 2015-14th February 2016… Let me start by saying that I have a deep love for Kelvingrove Museum, despite all its flaws, so when I found out that they would be hosting this exhibition I … More Exhibition Review-A Century of Style: Costume and Color 1800-1899
+Slightly outdated but I wanted to share my thoughts on this exhibition, held at Kelvingrove Museum in Glasgow from 25 September 2015-14th February 2016… Let me start by saying that I have a deep love for Kelvingrove Museum, so when I found out that they would be hosting this exhibition I was so excited!
+Kelvingrove … More Exhibition Review-A Century of Style: Costume and Color 1800-1899

 So, we have the design, now on to the pattern cutting and toiling process.
 My colleague focused on the pattern cutting for the bodice, whilst I went ahead and jumped in with the skirt.
 The design features a 3 tier skirt, with a yoke (cliche, I know, I know), but to conserve time and fabric … More The Deep End, Part 2